mihai-vlc/sfcc-jobs-executor/README.md

 # SFCC Jobs Executor

-Run SFCC jobs from VSCode.
+Run SFCC jobs from VSCode and view the job logs in the output panel.

 ![screenshot](/screenshots/screen1.png)